zbx-sadman/zabbuino/README.md

 Compilation tested on Arduino IDE 1.6.11 (from https://www.arduino.cc/) and above.

+**Note: Zabbuino is not any kind of Arduino library.
+It is a "ready-to-use" project.
+Rename "zabbuino-master" dir to "zabbuino" just after cloning/downloading/unzipping/etc. to avoid compilation error.**

 All new features can be found on [experimental](https://github.com/zbx-sadman/Zabbuino/tree/experimental) branch.
 Old releases placed in [old_releases](https://github.com/zbx-sadman/Zabbuino/tree/old_releases) branch.

 See [change log](https://github.com/zbx-sadman/Zabbuino/blob/master/ChangeLog.md) before update.